 Therapeutic Use and Rationale

-The ultimate goal of antiarrhythmic drug therapy is to restore normal rhythm and conduction.
-When it is not possible to revert to normal sinus rhythm, drugs may be used to prevent more serious and possibly lethal arrhythmias from occurring.
+The goal of antiarrhythmic drug therapy is to restore normal rhythm and conduction.
+They are also used to prevent more serious and lethal arrhythmias from occurring.
 Antiarrhythmic drugs are used to:

 - decrease or increase conduction velocity